 1. Capture Bugs

-- Log the defect as a Jira issue and include key details (description, steps to reproduce, severity, attachments).
+- Log the defect as a Jira bug report and create a Jira ticket with key details (description, steps to reproduce, severity, attachments).
+Make sure to report bugs accurately and provide clear descriptions so developers understand the issue.

 - If you’re using error monitoring tools, configure them to automatically create bug tickets in Jira.